TheInvisibleFoe/PH4103-term-project/debtyp/lockin_op.typ

 image of the front-panel of the SR830.
 #figure(
     image("lockin_front.jpg", width:50%),
-    caption: [Front Panel of the SR830],
+    caption: [Front Panel of the SR830 (Credits: Stanford Research Systems)], )
-)
 === Input
 === Reference